 - The Occupational Safety and Health Administration (OSHA) is so concerned with common cleaning products that they developed an entire safety protocol program just for people who work with typical chemicals found in household cleaners.
 OSHA notes that health problems related to cancer, skin issues, permanent eye damage, and organ damage develop quicker than normal for those who work with these chemical cleaning products daily.
 People who use these cleaners for professional cleaning do use more full strength cleaners AND are exposed to more cleaners on a daily basis, BUT it’s important for families to realize that the exact same ingredients are found in both industrial cleaners and household cleaners.

 - The EPA notes that indoor air pollution levels can be as much as 100 times worse than outdoor air pollution due mainly to volatile organic compounds (VOCs) that evaporate from home decorating and cleaning supplies.
 Many minor health effects have been linked to indoor air pollution plus the EPA notes that worse health effects may show up either years after exposure has occurred and can include some respiratory diseases, heart disease, and cancer.

-4) Conventional cleaners specifically target parents of babies and children but can seriously affect young children’s health & safety…
+Conventional cleaners target parents but affect child health

 - American Association of Poison Control Centers notes that 1.25 million kids younger than six years of age are unintentionally poisoned in the home each year by common household products.
 Some are items you’d expect like pain relievers and cough and cold medicines but kids are also being poisoned by cleaning supplies, cosmetics, and personal care products that contain harmful chemicals.
 Along side of this, U.S. Poison Control Centers note that in 2000, cleaning products accounted for 206,636 phone calls to the centers.
 Of these calls over 120,000 involved children under the age of six.